Petrosomatoglyph: Jesus

 According to legend, these impressions are a copy of the footprints of Jesus at the Church of Domine Quo Vadis, Rome.

 At the Chapel of the Ascension in Jerusalem, there are a pair of footprints reputed to be those of Jesus made at the time of his Ascension into heaven.
 These are sometimes shown in medieval depictions of the Ascension in art.

 The church of Saint Sebastian Outside the Walls in Rome houses a stone which, according to tradition, bears the footprints of Jesus when he appeared to Saint Peter on the Appian Way.
 A copy of these footprints is preserved, as an ex voto offering, at the Church of Domine Quo Vadis, the chapel marking the traditional spot of Jesus' appearance to Peter.

 Henry III of England was given a piece of white marble which allegedly carried a trace of one of Jesus' feet, which he had left as a souvenir to his apostles after his Ascension.
 Henry gave this relic to Westminster Abbey.
 This may simply have been a votive copy of the footprint in the Chapel of the Ascension.

 Mary, the mother of Jesus

 In Wales, the knees and breasts of Mary are said to be imprinted on a rock beside her well at Ffynnon Fair, Llanfair, between Barmouth and Harlech in Gwynedd.
 Marks said to be her footprint and thumb-print are to be found nearby.
 Two other Mary footprints are recorded in the vicinity at Llan Maria (St. Mary) near Llanbedr, and Wenallt Hill at Llanaber.

-At Pochayiv Lavra in western Ukraine, there is a footprint which by tradition was left in the stone by the Theotokos (Virgin Mary) after her miraculous appearance to two monks in the 15th century.
-A spring of water which is believed to have miraculous powers flows from the footprint to this day.

 At Stow of Wedale in the Scottish Borders a stone near the Lady's Well and old church of St Mary is said to bear the footprint of the Virgin Mary.

 Muhammad

-At the Qubbat al-Sanaya (the Dome of the Front Teeth) the mark made by Muhammad's tooth is to be found on a stone in a wall.
-Muhammad was attacked and lost a tooth during the incident.
-A mark on a stone wall is said to have been made when the tooth fell.
-Muhammad's footprints are (by Islamic tradition) found in numerous places, such as the Dome of the Rock in Jerusalem, in Damascus, and in mosques in West Bengal, Bangladesh and Gudjarat.
-It is said that the hoof print of Muhammad's steed al-Burāq, upon which he was propelled to heaven, can be seen imprinted in the Foundation Stone.

-Rama

-The footprint in the rock at Hampi is attributed to that of Rama.

-Shiva

-The Sri Pada footprint in the rock atop Adam's Peak, Sri Lanka is attributed to that of Shiva by Hindus (and the Buddha by Buddhists).
+Footprints attributed to Muhammad are reported in several locations.
+These include sites associated with the Dome of the Rock in Jerusalem, locations in Damascus, and mosques in West Bengal, Bangladesh, and Gujarat.